harshitmalik03/Blog_Website/README.md

 # Blog_Website
-This is a blog website.
+This is a blog website made after learning the concepts of EJS.
+In this blog website, the admin can compose, delete, and modify his blog which can be read by anyone.